AlanFoster/metasploit-framework/docs/docs/development/developing-modules/How-to-write-a-check-method.md

 ---
 layout: "default"
-title: "How to write a check() method"
+title: "How to write a check method"
-parent: "Developing modules"
+parent: "Developing Modules"
 grand_parent: "Development"
 ---